Visas for Saudi Arabia

 Leaving Saudi Arabia

 There are restrictions and regulations that relate to leaving Saudi Arabia.
-Women who plan on permanently residing in Saudi Arabia should be aware that if living as a member of a Saudi household, for example marrying a Saudi man or having a Saudi father, she will need the permission of the Saudi male head of the household to leave the country.
+Women who plan on permanently residing in Saudi Arabia should be aware that she will need the permission of the Saudi male head of the household to leave the country.
+This applies to women living as a member of a Saudi household, for example after marrying a Saudi man.

 The sponsorship (kafeel) system